JulianSobott/OpenDrive/docs/dev_guide.rst

 ========

 **Software:**
-    - Core: python (with networking library)
+    - Core: python (with pynetworking library)
-    - GUI: JavaFX?, PyQT?, Website, Kivy?
+    - GUI: python with Kivy, maybe later on a website?

 **Project structure:**